 – Close with a thought provoking question or statement

-– Share a fascinating fact, statistic or idea linked to the message and opening
+– Share a fascinating fact, statistic or idea linked to your message

 – Offer a compelling quote

-– Share their vision of what the ‘new world’ will look like
+– Share your vision of what the ‘new world’ will look like

 Every presentation should be crafted as creatively and delivered as powerfully as your most memorable firework display.
 It should be filled with plenty of interesting, thoughtful and powerful moments designed to make a big impact.

 The 3 key presentation lessons are:

 – Open with a bang

 – Connect with our audience

 – Make it memorable